red-collar-official/flutter_kore/docs/navigation.md

 }
 ```

-<b>AppTab</b> here can be any immutable model class - it will be used as a key to map of keys for tab navigation.
+<b>AppTab</b> here can be any immutable model class - it will be used as a key to map of <b>GlobalKey</b> objects for tab navigation.

 You also need to override navigation interactor settings to set default values for required fields.
 You can see all needed values in the example above.

 Also you need to override <b>setCurrentTab</b> method to keep current tab value in state.
-State can be any immutable object like any other interactor.
+State can be any immutable object like in any other interactor.

-If app does not contains tab navigation than you can skip tab related methods:
+If app does not contains tab navigation then you can skip tab related methods:

 ```dart
 @singleton